Metadrop/drupal-boilerplate/readme.md

 ## Introduction

-This repository is a boilerplate to create Drupal 8/9/10 projects with a lot tools already preconfigured with minimal effort.
+This repository is a boilerplate to create Drupal 8/9/10 projects with many tools already preconfigured with minimal effort.

 Tools included out-of-the-box: